johnb30/hermes/README.md

 ```

 If you are on OS X, swap out `localhost` for whatever your boot2docker IP
 address is.
-You can find this by running `boot2docker ip`.
+You can find it by running `boot2docker ip`.

 The response should look like this: